 This funding cannot be used for

-A review committee will assess and score each application on merit against four criteria
+The panel will assess and score each application on merit against four criteria